Lifecycle hooks

 Instead, django-components needs to take this result and process it to actually render the child components.

-To access the final output, you can yield
+But if you want to access the final output, you must yield

 the result instead of returning it.